linebreaker/NodePDF/README.md

 ## Contsructor API

+NodePDF can be usefully invoked in two ways:
-You can use NodePDF two ways, one is using a contstructor that returns an instance of `EventEmitter`.
+1. By using a constructor that returns an instance of `EventEmitter`.

 ```` javascript
 var NodePDF = require('nodepdf');